 Approximately 80 percent of men and women who are between the ages of 18 to 64 will experience some form of reticular and/or spider veins during their lifetime.
 However, women are at a greater risk of developing feeder veins and spider veins, especially as they age.

-Feeder veins can occur due to genetics, hormonal imbalances and/or weak veins.
-Other factors include weight, age, UV-damaged skin as well as increased pressure in the abdomen due to chronic constipation, wearing tight undergarments (like girdles) and abdominal tumors.
-Furthermore, spending a lot of time lying down, standing or sitting can contribute to the development of feeder veins.
+Feeder veins can occur due to genetics, hormonal imbalances, and/or weak veins.
+Other factors include weight, age, UV-damaged skin, as well as increased pressure in the abdomen due to chronic constipation, wearing tight undergarments (like girdles), and abdominal tumors.
+Furthermore, spending a lot of time lying down, standing or sitting can contribute to the development of the feeder veins.

-The most common locations for blue veins are the ankles, calves, behind the knees and on the thighs.
-Feeder veins are typically more noticeable on individuals with fair skin.
+The most common locations for blue veins are the ankles, calves, behind the knees, and on the thighs.
+Feeder veins are typically more noticeable in individuals with fair skin.